-To become approved, applicants should submit an 'Application to become an Approved Intermediate Consignee' form available on the Defence website.6
+To become approved, applicants should submit an 'Application to become an Approved Intermediate Consignee' form available via the Treaty tile on the MADE Portal landing page.

 Business Requirements

 The primary business of an applicant must be as a freight forwarder, customs broker or other commercial transport service provider.
 IEC will assess an applicant's suitability based on information provided in the application.